Georgian manuscripts of Saint Paul's letters

 Paul's epistles are Paul the Apostle's letters, which are among the most important parts of New Testament.
 In those letters are told old Christian dogmas, which preceded the development of the religion.
 The first versions of The epistles are preserved in the form of manuscripts.
-They are created between X-XIV centuries in various churches and monasteries.
+They are created between 10th-14th centuries in various churches and monasteries.
 Under those circumstances, they differ from each other both sides in content (structural) and morphological-orthographic.
 As soon as the state symbols were formed in Georgia, the country chose the European path, striving for its values.
 In the second and third centuries, Christianity evolved in Europe, which changed their political life as well.
 Therefore, for Georgia, Christianity was not only a precondition for religion but also for political stability.

 Various historical sources provide information that there were many centres of Christianity in Kartli before 376 AD.
 From that time on, the translation of the Bible into the native language was to begin, although there were various obstacles, such as being under the authority of the Church of Antioch, and so on.

 The oldest Georgian manuscripts date back to the ninth century, but scholars doubt that there may have been various Christian texts translated into Georgian centuries ago.
 Given these facts, the spread of Christian culture was important for Georgia.
 The translation of Paul's epistles is part of this large-scale process.

 The descriptions of the manuscripts were made by Ilia Abuladze, Ana Bakradze, Elene Metreveli, Tsatsa Chankievi, Rusudan Gvaramia, Lili Khevsuriani, Lali Jghamaia, Robert Pierpont Blake, Tedo Zhordania, Ivane Javakhishivili, Alexander Tsagareli, Evsevi Nikoladze, Nikolai Marr, Tamar Bregadze, Mikheil Kavtaria, Lili Kuthatheladze, Tsiala Kakhabrishvili, Thamila Mgaloblishvili and Korneli Kekelidze.